2022-2023 Parent/Student Handbook and Pre-K Handbook

 Shirts

-- Undergarments should not be showing at any time.
+• Undergarments should not be shown at any time.

 Hair

-- Hair should be clean, neat, and it should not obstruct the face.
+• Hair should be clean, and neat, and it should not obstruct the face.

-- Hair coloring should be a natural color, to include hair extension pieces.
+• Hair coloring should be a natural color, including hair extension pieces.

 Shoes

-- Athletic shoes are to be worn for PE.
-Shoes should be secure enough that they do not come off in normal PE activities.
+• Athletic shoes are to be worn for PE.
+Shoes should be secure enough to not come off in normal PE activities.
 Students without appropriate shoes will not be allowed to participate in PE and this will affect their PE grade.

 Accessories